mdaines/viz-js/docs/api.md

 ## `viz.renderJSON(src[, options])`

 Convenience method that parses the output and returns a JSON object.
 This accepts the same options as `viz.render`, except that the `format` option is always `"json"`.

+## `viz.graphvizVersion`

+Returns a string indicating the version of Graphviz used for this build of Viz.js.
+For example, `"8.0.4"`.